Aashu1909/Django-STEM-Jigyasa-App/README.md

 4.pip install mysqlclient
 5.pip install jwt
 6.You are good to go.
-7.Create a database and set value for the database
+7.Create a database and change the value in setiing.py under project name